 The modern custom of going from door to door asking for food and candy goes back to the time of the Druids.
 They believed that sinful, lost souls were released upon the earth by Samhain for one night on October 31st while they awaited their judgment.
 They were thought to throng about the houses of the living and were greeted with banquet-laden tables.
 People greatly feared these spirits and thought that the spirits would harm and even kill them if the sacrifices they gave did not appease Samhain.
 They carved demonic faces into pumpkins or large turnips, placing a candle in them to keep the evil spirits away from their homes.

 Maybe it’s ancient, maybe it isn’t.
 The custom of sending your children door to door asking for stuff seems to be as old as mankind, and not terribly specific to any season.
 This line is pretty hilarious to me, “They believed that sinful, lost souls were released upon the earth by Samhain for one night on October 31st while they awaited their judgment.”
-Does this not sound like the most Christian sound way to word this imaginable?
-Like, would a pagan religion would have the concepts of ‘sin’, and ‘awaiting judgement’?
-Does this not sound much more like, standard Christianity?
-Or maybe some forms of Buddhism?
+Does this not sound like the most Christian way to word this imaginable?
+Would a pagan religion would have the concept of ‘sin’, and ‘awaiting judgement’?
+Does this not sound much more like standard Christianity?
+Or maybe some form of Buddhism?
 For some reason I doubt this was what they were doing.
 My research indicates they might have been asking for firewood in most places.

 Then it gets into the realm of the stupid pretty quick here.
 They carve the pumpkins on their door step to frighten away said spirits?
 How did they do this in the time of the druids?
-The druids carved a plant native to North America and set this on their doorstep?
+The druids carved a plant native to Central America and set this on their doorstep?
 I’m sure this is a mistake.
 I know the first jack-o-lanterns were turnips, and really don’t date back to the time of druids, I’m sure that the author knows this to and is trying to be dramatic, but don’t lie about it and say this is a druid era tradition.
-Also some more recent scholarship indicates that Jack-O-Lanterns might be an entirely Christian tradition, and not at all a pagan one that got adopted at all.
+Also some more recent scholarship indicates that Jack-O-Lanterns might be an entirely Christian tradition, not adopted from pagans.

 The tradition of bobbing for apples and giving out nuts came from a Roman addition to the Druidic New Year’s eve.
 The Romans worshiped Pomona who was the goddess of the harvest.
 They combined their harvest festival to Pomona with Halloween.